The 1991 Awardees

 William Frank, a New York based attorney, received the John Carroll Award in ceremonies held at the Historical Museum of South Florida, Miami, FL, on May 4, 1991.

-A past member of Georgetown's Board of Governors, Regents and Directors, he is a former chairman of the Alumni Annual Fund, a co-founder and chairman of the Wall Street Alliance, and a trusted University advisor on each of the last three capital campaigns.
+A past member of Georgetown's boards of Governors, Regents and Directors, he was a former chairman of the Alumni Annual Fund, a co-founder and chairman of the Wall Street Alliance, and a trusted University advisor on each of the last three capital campaigns.
 The Alliance, launched in 1995, has grown to over 8,000 members and supports a scholarship fund of over $10 million for undergraduate financial aid.

 Dr. Stephen Jones M.D.